 Choi Se-hoon Associate Professor of Department of Korean Language and Literature, Chinese Culture University (Korea)

-Yen Chi-ping Chief Executive Officer of National Culture and Arts Foundation (Taiwan)
+Yen Chi-ping Chief Executive Officer of the National Culture and Arts Foundation (Taiwan)

 Chou Hui-ling Chair of The World Sinophone Drama Competition for Young Playwrights & Distinguished Professor of National Central University (Taiwan)